Revising this Christmas?

-- Cover your reading journal in a way that represents you and your taste in books.
+- Create a reading journal and make your front cover represent you and your taste in books.
 (Make sure you include your name!)

 - Respond to the books you read over the summer in a creative way.
 You should include the title and the author, but the rest is up to you.
 You could: